SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

    - **Database prefix**: The prefix that the DataMiner System will use to create the indices.

    - **DB server**: The IP addresses or hostnames of the Elasticsearch nodes, separated by commas.
 If TLS is enabled, the full URL must be specified, e.g. `https://elastic.mydomain.local`.
-If no port is provided, port 9200 will be used by default.
+If no port is provided, the default Elasticsearch port is used instead (see [Configuring the IP network ports](xref:Configuring_the_IP_network_ports)).

    - **User**: The username with which the DMA has to log on to Elasticsearch (if applicable).